-These foods have an insulin-like action and should be included in a diabetic’s diet regularly, varying them in the diet as much as possible:
+Some of these foods have insulin-like properties and should be included in a diabetic’s diet regularly, varying them in the diet as much as possible:

 Carrots are good blood regulator and also helps eye problems in diabetics.
 Juice with a green apple (not red) that helps bring down sugar level.
-Then add any other vegetables.
+Then add any other green vegetables.
 Aim to eat more greens as they’re the best for helping in regulating blood sugar level.
-Bitter melon and cucumber have insulin-like properties that make them suitable foods for this condition too.
+Bitter melon, cucumber and okra have insulin-like properties that make them suitable foods for this condition too.